-GAUSS'S AND KANT'S THEORY OF SPACE-THE PRACTICAL APPLICATION OF THE THEORY IN EXPERIMENTS WITH HENRY SLADE-TRUE KNOTS PRODUCED UPON A CORD WITH ITS ENDS IN VIEW AND SEALED TOGETHER.
+GAUSS' AND KANT'S THEORY OF SPACE-THE PRACTICAL APPLICATION OF THE THEORY IN EXPERIMENTS WITH HENRY SLADE-TRUE KNOTS PRODUCED UPON A CORD WITH ITS ENDS IN VIEW AND SEALED TOGETHER.

-In the first treatise the author shows that both Newton and Faraday were advocates of the theory of
+In the first treatise the author shows that both Newton and Faraday were advocates of the theory of direct action at a distance

-This first chapter consists of an article which appeared in the Quarterly Journal of Science, April 1878, and is reprinted here by permission of Mr. William Crookes, F.R.S.
+This first chapter consists of an article which appeared in the Quarterly Journal of Science.
+April, 4878, and is reprinted here by permission of Mr. William Crookes, F.R.S.
 The facts are from "Wissenschaftliche Abhandlungen von Joh.
-Carl Friedrich Zöllner, Professor der Astrophysik an der Universität zu Leipzig.
-Erster Band.
-Leipzig: L. Staackmann, 1878.
-(With portraits and facsimiles of Newton, Kant, and Faraday.
+Carl Friedrich Zöllner, Professor der Astropysik an der Universitat zu Leipzig.
+Erster Band, Leipzig: L. Staackmann, 1878.
+(With portraits and facsimilies of Newton, Kant, and Faraday.
 8vo, 732 pages.)"

-- 1. On Action at a Distance. - 2.
-Emil dn Bois Reymond and the Limits of Natural Knowledge. - Newton's Law of Gravitation, and its Derivation from the Static Effects of Electricity. - 4.
+- 1. On action st a Distance. - 2.
+Emil du Bois Reymond and the Limits of Natural Knowledge. - 3.
+Newton's Law of Gravitation, and its Derivation from the Static Effects of Electricity. - 4.
 The Laws of Friction, and their Deduction from the Dynamic Effects of Electricity. - 5.
-As to the Existence of Moving Electric Particles in All Bodies. - Adhesion and Cohesion as deducted from the Dynamic Forces of Electricity. - 7, 8, 9.
+As to the Existence of Moving Electric Particles in All Bodies. - 6.
+Adhesion and Cohesion as deducted from the Dynamic Forces of Electricity. - 7, 8, 9.
 The Mechanical, the Magnetical, and the Electrical Effects of Light and of Radiant Heat. - 10.
-Radiometrical Researches. - 11, 12.
+Radiometrics!
+Researches. - 11, 12.
 On the Theory of Electric Emission and its Cosmical Application. - 13.
 Thomson's Demons and the Phantoms of Plato.

-direct action at a distance through a vacuum, in opposition to the views of many modern scientific men.
-In the last treatise, which is of the highest interest, the author describes experiments which he made in Leipzig, in December 1877, with Mr. Henry Slade, the American.
-These experiments were only the practical application of Gauss's and Kant's theory of space, which these two eminent men imagined might contain more than three dimensions.
+through a vacuum, in opperation to the views of many modern scientific men.
+In the left treatise, which is of the highest interest, the author describes experiments which he made in Leipzie, in December, 1877, with Mr. Henry Slade, the American.
+These experiments were only the practical application of Gauss' and Kant's theory of space, which these two eminent men imagined might contain more than three dimensions.
 The author will try to give to the readers of the Quarterly Journal of Science an idea of this theory, though he must of course refer to the work itself for a more ample explanation of it.

-In accordance with Kant, Schopenhauer, and Helmholtz, the author regards the application of the law of causality as a function of the human intellect given to man d priori, i.e., before all experience.
+In accordance with Kant, Schopenhauer, and Helmholtz, the author regards the application of the law of causality as a function of the human intellect given to man a priori, i.e., before all experience.
 The totality of all empirical experience is communicated to the intellect by the senses, i.e., by organs which communicate to the mind all the sensual impressions which are received at the surface of our bodies.
 These impressions are a reality to us, and their sphere is two-dimensional, acting not in our body, but only on its surface.